 In memory mapped I/O interfacing with 8085 microprocessor, the I/O devices are not given separate addresses other than treated as a memory location.
-Whose address range between 0000h to FFFFh (64k).
+It has address range between 0000h to FFFFh (64k).
 But some part of the space is reserved for I/O devices.
-The advantage is any instruction that references memory can also transfer data between an I/O device and the microprocessor, as long as the I/O port is assigned to the memory address space rather than to the I/O address space.
-The register associated with the I/O port is simply treated as memory location register.
+Then question is why we use memory mapped I/O interfacing?

-Input and output transfer using memory mapped I/O are not limited to the accumulator.
-For example, same of 8085 A instructions that can be used for input from memory mapped I/O ports.
+In this scheme, all data transfer instructions of the microprocessor can be used for transferring data from and to either memory or I/O devices.Input and output transfer using memory mapped I/O are not limited to the accumulator.
+For example, some of 8085 A instructions that can be used for memory mapped I/O ports.

 MOV r, m :- Move the connects of input port whose address is available in (H,L) reg pair to any internal register.

 - MVI M, data

 It only requires that the devices that respond with in the allowable access time or uses the READY line to request a sufficient number of WAIT states.
 It supplies an address data and a write strobe and continues its operations, external logic determines whether memory, I/O or anything at all receives the data transferred.

 - Absolute or Fully decoding and